In a large shallow bowl whisk egg, soy sauce and wine. Add in chicken, mix well and allow to marinate for 20 minutes, covered.

 Place corn starch into a large baking tray.
 Pour chicken and marinade into the corn starch and coat chicken pieces evenly, lightly pressing the corn starch around the chicken.

 Heat oil in a large wok, pan or skillet over medium-high heat on the stove top.
-When oil is hot (325°F or 165°C), shake off excess corn starch and fry chicken in batches in a single layer for about 5-6 minutes, turning half way during cooking, until golden and cooked through.
+When oil is hot (325°F | 165°C), shake off excess corn starch and fry chicken in batches in a single layer for about 5-6 minutes, turning half way during cooking, until golden and cooked through.
+Transfer to a plate lined with paper towel.

-Heat oil over medium-high heat.
-Sauté the garlic and ginger until fragrant (about 30 seconds).
+Discard oil and wipe wok/pan over with paper towel.
+Heat a little oil over medium-high heat and sauté the garlic and ginger until fragrant (about 30 seconds).
 Add stock, soy sauce, lemon juice, sugar, honey, and a pinch of salt.
-Whisk, bring to a simmer until the sugar dissolves.
+Whisk and bring to a simmer until the sugar dissolves.

 Video